 Jacqui Frost and Penny Edgell.
 "Rescuing Nones from Reference Category: Civic Engagement Among the Non-religious in America."
 Nonprofit and Voluntary Sector Quarterly, Accepted, in press.

 Penny Edgell, Jacqui Frost, and Evan Stewart.
 "From Existential to Social Understandings of Risk: Examining Gender Differences in Non-religion."
 Social Currents.
 Accepted, in press.

 Jacqui Frost.
 "Rejecting Rejection Identities: Negotiating Positive Non-religiosity at the Sunday Assembly."
-In Organized Secularism, edited by Ryan Cragun, Lori Fazzino, and Christel Manning.
-Accepted, in press.
+Pp. 171-190 in Organized Secularism, edited by Ryan Cragun, Lori Fazzino, and Christel Manning.
+In press.

 Evan Stewart, Jacqui Frost, and Penny Edgell.
 2017.
 "Intersectionality and Power: Notes from the Editors."
 Introduction to special issue of Secularism & Nonreligion.

 Jacqui Frost.
 2016.
 Review of American Secularism: Cultural Contours of Nonreligious Belief Systems, by Joseph O. Baker and Buster Smith.
 Journal for the Scientific Study of Religion 55(1): 195-196.